Skip to content

 The concept of a “margin call” often sounds like something that only happens to characters in a financial thriller.
 Many investors mistakenly believe it’s a rare event that won’t affect their disciplined trading.

-The Reality: A margin call is a very real and significant risk.
-It occurs when the value of the stocks you purchased with borrowed money falls below a certain threshold.
-When this happens, your broker will issue a margin call, demanding that you deposit more funds to maintain the required margin level.
-If you fail to do so, the broker has the right to sell your stocks to recover the borrowed amount—and they can do this without your permission.
+The Reality: Margin calls are a very real possibility.
+They occur when the value of your purchased stocks drops below the required margin level.
+In such cases, your broker will ask you to add more funds.
+If you fail to do so, the broker can liquidate your holdings without your consent to recover their money.
 This can lock in your losses and potentially wipe out your investment.
 Understanding your margin status and keeping a close eye on your position is not optional; it’s a critical part of using MTF responsibly.

 Myth 4: All Stocks Support MTF Equally